 • A risk assessment is carried out prior to any off site activity to ensure everyone’s health & safety will not be compromised.
 In the unlikely event that it is considered unsafe for a student to take part in an activity, then alternative activities that will cover the same curriculum areas will be provided within the school environment, wherever possible.

-• A variety of school clubs are provided during lunchtimes and after school.
+• A variety of activities are provided during break times and lunchtimes.
 We aim for these to be as inclusive as possible and may provide additional staff or sessions in order to achieve this.
 Some students find the lunchtime period challenging.
 Depending upon their needs, it might not be appropriate for them to eat in the dining hall with a large number of students or spend long periods of time outside.
 Each student’s needs will be considered on an individual basis.

 10. HOW WILL THE SCHOOL PREPARE AND SUPPORT MY STUDENT WHEN JOINING THE SCHOOL OR TRANSFERRING TO A NEW SCHOOL?

 • We encourage all new students to visit the school prior to starting

 • We can create ‘social stories’ and other visual resources with/for the student if transition is likely to prove challenging.

 • Transition and admission packs are shared prior to students transferring to Fullerton House School.
 Senior staff will visit settings where it is felt there is a need.

 • We liaise closely with the staff when receiving and transferring students to and from different schools, ensuring all relevant paperwork is passed on and all needs are discussed and understood

 • If your student has a EHCP review, this may be used as a transition planning meeting to which we will invite staff from both schools